When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 5. Himo C26 e-MTB

-The Himo C26 is one of the best electric mountain bikes on this list, especially when you consider the price.
-I’ve tested a few Himo e-bikes in the past and I have always been impressed with the over quality and feel of their bikes.
+The Himo C26 is one of this list’s best electric mountain bikes, especially considering the price.
+I’ve tested a few Himo e-bikes in the past, and I have always been impressed with their bikes’ overall quality and feel.

 There’s very tidy internal cable routing and a multi-function display.
 A headlight and kickstand finish the package off nicely.